-Headshot for Hannah, for blogs, interviews, online branding and marketing.
+This project consisted of informal headshots of Hannah, for blogs, interviews, online branding and marketing.

-Visit the site: hannahsowd.com
+Visit the site: hannahsowd.com.
+Feel good.

 Architecture can have an uplifting effect on the people that experience it.
 Or exactly the opposite.This series showcases corporate architecture and its many diminishing returns.